Here are my blog posts related to most of the books, often including video or key links:

 This is the author's mini-bio I've been using lately.

-Greg Mitchell writes for The Nation site regularly on media and politics and his long-running Pressing Issues blog has also gained a wide audience.
-He was the editor of Editor & Publisher magazine in New York from 2002 to 2009 and won a dozen national awards during that period.
+Greg Mitchell writes for The Nation daily on media and politics and his long-running Pressing Issues blog has also gained a wide audience.
+He was the editor of Editor & Publisher magazine in New York from 2002 to 2009 and won more than a dozen national awards during that period.
+He is co-producer of the acclaimed new documentary, Following the Ninth.

-Before Editor & Publisher, Mitchell served as the editor of Nuclear Times magazine for many years, and he was executive editor at the legendary Crawdaddy for most of the 1970s, interviewing some of the leading musicians and writers of that era.
-Hundreds of his articles have appeared in leading magazines and newspapers and he has served as chief adviser for two award-winning documentaries, on the atomic bomb and on The Great Depression.
-His book about coacbing his son in Little League, Joy in Mudville, was optioned by Tom Hanks for a Universal movie.
+Before Editor & Publisher, Mitchell served as the editor of Nuclear Times magazine for four years, and he was executive editor at the legendary Crawdaddy for most of the 1970s, interviewing some of the leading musicians and writers of that era.
+Hundreds of his articles have appeared in leading magazines and newspapers (he has written for nearly every major section of The New York Times) and he has served as chief adviser for three acclaimed documentaries, on the atomic bomb, The Great Depression, and Beethoven.
 Mitchell, who lives in the New York City area, is a frequent guest on national television and radio programs.
-His Twitter feed is @GregMitch and email: epic1934@aol.com.
+His Twitter feed, with more than 26,000 followers, is @GregMitch and email: epic1934@aol.com.

 No comments: